thirdth/news/README.md

 views when necessary.

 ### Views
-Views that were created: (These views are automatically created using the answers.py file.)
+Views that need to be created prior to running the code:
-1. **cleanLog** - creates a view that replaces certain characters in the log file in order to be able to compare the log.path column with the articles.title column.
-The Code follows:

-  `CREATE or REPLACE VIEW cleanLog as select replace(replace(replace(path, '/article/', ''), '/', ''), '-', ' '), * from log;`

-2. **popularity** - creates a view that joins cleanLog and author so that cleanLog has a column that has the Author id.
+2. **popularity** - creates a view that joins log and author so that log has a column that has the Author id.
 It then groups the articles by the author, counting them and putting that count in descending order.
 The Code
 follows:

-  `CREATE or REPLACE VIEW popularity as SELECT articles.author, count(*) as num          FROM articles, cleanLog where UPPER(articles.title) LIKE UPPER(CONCAT('%',            cleanLog.replace ,'%')) GROUP BY articles.author ORDER BY num DESC;`
+  `CREATE or REPLACE VIEW popularity as SELECT articles.author, count(*) as num\
+    FROM articles, log where UPPER(log.path) LIKE UPPER(CONCAT('/article/',\
+    articles.slug)) GROUP BY articles.author ORDER BY num DESC;`

 3. **numerator** - creates a view that consists of the number of failed requests on each given day in order to be compared against the view denominator.